viant/mly/README.md

 ## Client

-`mly` client does not come with external config file.
+`mly` client does not come with an external config file.

 To create a client, use the following snippet: